torvista/Zen_Cart-Structured_Data/README.md

     define('PLUGIN_SDATA_OOS_DEFAULT', 'BackOrder');

-If your products have various possibilities, you'll have to deal with that...
-I use Products' Options' Stock Manager (https://vinosdefrutastropicales.com/index.php?main_page=product_info&products_id=46), that allows user-defined out of stock messages for products with attributes.
-I expanded that to also include simple products (without attributes) and integrated that into this plugin.
+The core plugin Products' Options' Stock Manager allows user-defined out of stock messages for products with attributes.

 ### Call for Price
 If a product is Call for Price, the price is set to zero...if price is  missing, it is invalid data.